sarahalshareeda/IBC-Task-Offloading-6G-VTN-PPO-DRL/README.md

   1) change to the created directory: cd IBC-Task-Offloading-6G-VTN-PPO-DRL
   2) then type: jupyter lab

-Once your browser window opens, locate the src folder and click on the related "code" file.
-Under the src, this is the included "code" file:
-- For latency and offloading percentage vs different network sizes, task sizes, and data rates, use the cloud-ibc-rate.ipynb
+Once your browser window opens, click on the related "code" file.
+For latency and offloading percentage vs different network sizes, task sizes, and data rates, use the cloud-ibc-rate.ipynb

 P.S.
 You can play and choose whatever hyperparameters, network size, task size, and data rates you want to experiment with.